 - 3 medium overripe bananas - mashed (see note)

 - Preheat oven to 350ºF.
-Spray a 9×5-inch loaf pan with cooking spray and line with parchment paper.
+Spray a 9x5-inch loaf pan with cooking spray and line with parchment paper.

-- Using a stand mixer or handheld mixer, cream butter and sugars until smooth and fluffy.
+- Using a stand mixer or handheld mixer, cream brown butter and sugars until smooth.½ cup brown butter, ⅔ cup light brown sugar, ½ cup granulated sugar

 - Add vanilla, pineapple, eggs, sour cream, and crushed bananas.
-Stir until smooth.
+Stir until smooth.2 large eggs, ¼ cup sour cream, ½ cup crushed pineapple, 1 teaspoon pure vanilla extract, 3 medium overripe bananas

-- In a separate bowl, whisk together flour, baking soda and salt.
+- In a separate bowl, whisk together flour, baking soda and salt.2 cups all-purpose flour, 1 teaspoon baking soda, ½ teaspoon salt

-- Fold flour mixture and pecans gently into wet ingredients until just combined.
+- Fold flour mixture and pecans (or walnuts) gently into wet ingredients until just combined.½ cup roasted pecans

 - Pour into prepared pan and smooth evenly.